 The sleepcasts in Sleep by Headspace provide low-energy environments that build the perfect conditions for a restful sleep.
 Below is a sleepcast of Rainday Antiques, which establishes a cozy environment using the sounds of rain and visualization techniques through a dreamy atmosphere, building the ultimate environment for relaxation.

 Reap the benefits of nature sounds from the comfort of your own space.
-The Headspace app Library has a robust offering of sessions that include relaxing nature music to get you started.
-Try these for free:
+The Headspace app has a robust offering of sessions that include relaxing nature music to get you started (available only to Headspace subscribers).